jamesmagoo/nostr-writer/README.md

 - Private Key Integration: Securely set and store your private key within the plugin settings for authenticated publishing.
 - Summary and Image URL Support: Add an optional summary and image URL to accompany your note, with live preview functionality.
 - Tags: Add tags to your work to make it more discoverable.
-- Public Key Retrieval: easily retrieve and copy your public key to the clipboard.
 - Local Record Keeping: keep a local record of published events in a JSON file for your reference and tracking.
 - Published View : See all posts sent from Obsidian
 - Short Format Message Writer: quickly compose and publish short form messages directly to Nostr from within Obsidian.